Ansh-gajbhiye/RemarkFlow/README.md

 [![MongoDB](https://img.shields.io/badge/MongoDB-6.0-brightgreen)](https://www.mongodb.org/)
 [![Tailwind](https://img.shields.io/badge/Tailwind-3.0-38b2ac)](https://tailwindcss.com/)

-**RemarksFlow** is a full‑stack MERN application that automates the creation of bank loan verification reports.
+**RemarksFlow** is a full‑stack MERN application that automates the creation of reports.
 It replaces manual copy‑pasting in Word with a fast, validated form‑to‑PDF workflow, reducing report generation time from 20+ minutes to under a minute while ensuring consistency and quality.

 ---